California State Route 160

 State Route 160 (SR 160) is a state highway in the U.S. state of California consisting of two sections.
-The longer, southern, section is a scenic highway through the alluvial plain of the Sacramento River, linking SR 4 in Antioch with Sacramento via the Antioch Bridge.
+The longer, southern section is a scenic highway through the alluvial plain of the Sacramento River, linking SR 4 in Antioch with Sacramento via the Antioch Bridge.
 The northern section, separated from the southern by Sacramento city streets, is the North Sacramento Freeway, running from the 16th Street Bridge over the American River to Interstate 80 Business towards Roseville.

-This northern section was deleted from the definition in the Streets and Highways Code in 2003, when the relinquished portion through downtown Sacramento was also removed, but it is still maintained and signed by the California Department of Transportation (Caltrans) as SR 160.
+This northern section was erroneously deleted from the definition in the Streets and Highways Code in 2003 when the relinquished portion through downtown Sacramento was removed; the segment was restored in a 2010 amendment to the code.
+Although it is no longer officially part of the state highway system, some maps may still mark SR 160 as continuous through the city.

 Route description

-State Route 160 begins in eastern Antioch at SR 4.
-After two interchanges, the highway rises onto the two lane Antioch Bridge over the San Joaquin River.
-It cuts north across the center of Sherman Island, reaching the Sacramento River on the opposite shore.
-From here to Sacramento, SR 160 never strays far from the river, first following the east levee over the 1949 Three Mile Slough Bridge (a lift bridge), past Brannan Island State Recreation Area, and across SR 12 opposite the river from Rio Vista.
-After passing Isleton, the highway crosses the river on the Isleton Bridge, a bascule bridge built in 1923, and runs along the west shore on Grand Island, where it meets the east end of SR 220.
-The Walnut Grove Bridge carries County Route J11 east across the river to Walnut Grove, and, at the north end of the island, SR 160 crosses the 1924 Steamboat Slough Bridge onto Sutter Island and then the 1923 Paintersville Bridge across the Sacramento River to the mainland, both bascule bridges.
+State Route 160 begins in eastern Antioch at SR 4 as a four-lane freeway.
+After two interchanges, SR 160 becomes a two-lane expressway and rises onto the Antioch Bridge over the San Joaquin River.
+It cuts north across the center of Sherman Island as a two-lane surface road, reaching the Sacramento River on the opposite shore.
+From there to Sacramento, SR 160 remains near the river, first following the east levee over the 1949 Three Mile Slough Bridge, a lift bridge, across the Three Mile Slough and past Brannan Island State Recreation Area.
+SR 160 intersects with SR 12 near Rio Vista, right before SR 12 crosses the Sacramento River via the Rio Vista Bridge.
+After passing Isleton, SR 160 crosses the Sacramento River on the Isleton Bridge, a bascule bridge built in 1923, and runs along the west shore on Grand Island, where it meets the east end of SR 220.
+The Walnut Grove Bridge carries SR 160 and CR J11 east concurrently across the river to Walnut Grove, and, at the north end of the island, SR 160 crosses the 1924 Steamboat Slough Bridge onto Sutter Island and then the 1923 Paintersville Bridge across the Sacramento River to the mainland, both bascule bridges.